How to learn the Norwegian language

 There are Norwegian language lessons available on YouTube.
 Following are the most attractive that I have found.

-Related articles published on Norway Today.
+Related articles published by Norway Today.